Dr. Nilo Arboleda

 Dr Irene trained as well under the mentorship of OVC (Ontario Veterinary College) faculty at Guelph as part of the VSTEP Program.
 Irene has done a lot of internship hours with several Vet Hospitals in Toronto and Hamilton areas.
 She is a fully licensed Doctor of Veterinary Medicine in North America.

 She also finished a Masters degree in Conservation Biology of exotic species, specifically the tarsier, one of the world's smallest primates.
 She earned her postgrad degree from Adelaide University in South Australia.
 Her research interests have earned her research grant awards twice from the National Geographic Society Committee of Research and Exploration.
 She maintains her links with international co-researchers, continues to write for international peer reviewed scientific journals and review project proposals for international funding.
 An advocate for modern, cutting edge, state of the art technology, she loves learning new veterinary medical trends.
-She is also a member of the Canadian Academy of Veterinary Dermatology.
+She is a member of the Canadian Academy of Veterinary Dermatology (CAVD) and Canadian Veterinary Medical Association (CVMA)

 Dr Irene has completed in 2013, an Avian and Exotics Clinical Medicine and Surgery externship at the New York Animal Medical Center under Dr Katherine Quesenberry.
 She looks forward to extending the clinic's scope and provide healthcare services to rabbits, chinchillas, birds, iguanas, ferrets, hamster, guinea pigs, hedgehogs, lizards and more with the aim to continually update herself with the current medical trends on exotic pet care, to best serve these fascinating and unique group.

 Dr Irene enjoys interacting with clients and has particular interests in Internal Medicine and Surgery.
 She loves mentoring student volunteers in the clinic.
 In her spare time she likes to travel, cook, read, watch movies and attend Zumba classes.
-A buddy to her 2 sons Nic (who graduated from University of Toronto-Mississauga) & Marc, a who is currently finishing his Final Year as a Computer Science and Math student at University of Toronto-Mississauga as well, plus Marshall, the big boy cat, who has claimed his permanent spot on Dr Irene's office chaise lounge in the clinic
+A buddy to her 2 sons Nic (who graduated from University of Toronto-Mississauga) & Marc, a who is a Computer Science and Math graduate from the University of Toronto-Mississauga as well, plus Marshall, the big boy cat, who has claimed his permanent spot on Dr Irene's office chaise lounge in the clinic and Munch the bunny, who has been like Marshall's little brother :-)